Bamboo Silica Extract vs Acetyl-L-Carnitine

 Bamboo Silica Extract

-Bamboo silica extract is derived from the bamboo plant, known for its high silica content, which is essential for the health of connective tissues, skin, hair, and nails.
+Bamboo silica extract is derived from the bamboo plant and is known for its high silica content, which supports skin, hair, and nail health.
+It is often used as a dietary supplement to promote connective tissue strength and elasticity.

 Acetyl-L-Carnitine